 The Government has said employers may top up their employees’ wages above the Government grant.

 HMRC intend to publish the name of employers who have used the scheme, and employees will be able to find out if their employer has claimed for them.
 HMRC will continue to operate a hotline for individuals to make reports of fraudulent claims.

-If you need further explanation or help with the new / expanded Job Support Scheme, please speak to a member of our employment team.
+If you need further explanation or help with the Job Support Scheme, please speak to a member of our employment team.